NI3singh/NI3singh/README.md

 ## 🚀 About Me

 I'm a passionate **Artificial Intelligence and Data Science Engineer** from India, dedicated to pushing the boundaries of AI and machine learning.
-With over 3 years of experience in the field, I specialize in developing intelligent systems that solve real-world problems.
+With 1+ years of experience in the field, I specialize in developing intelligent systems that solve real-world problems.

 🎯 **Current Focus**: Deep Learning, Computer Vision, and Natural Language Processing
 🌱 **Learning**: Advanced AI architectures and cutting-edge ML techniques